transitionnetwork/IIRS-Wordpress-4.0-plugin-wrapper/readme.txt

 == Description ==

 IIRS allows you to comunicate with Transition Towns locally and globally.
+See the README and TODO and documentation in the IIRS_common directory

 Major new features in IIRS 1.0.0 include: